HOWTO: Configure Invisible Silent Enrollment for Symantec Encryption Desktop Clients

 With PGP Desktop 10.2, to modify the correct setting, open the PGPDesktop.msi file with Orca, then under the Tables Column in Orca, click on Property.
 In the right-pane, find the “PGP_INSTALL_DISABLESSOENROLL” value, and set to “0”.
 Default Value should be “-1”.

-Save the changes to the .msi file and test.
+Save the changes to the .msi file and test the installer.

 Article URL http://www.symantec.com/docs/HOWTO77014